 The United States and Algeria established diplomatic relations in 1962 following Algeria’s independence from France.
 Algeria severed relations with the United States in 1967 in the wake of the Arab-Israeli War, but reestablished relations in 1974.

 Algeria is a strategically located and capable partner with which the United States has strong diplomatic, law enforcement, economic, and security cooperation.
 The United States and Algeria conduct frequent civilian and military exchanges.
-Most recently, Deputy Secretary of State John Sullivan visited Algiers in June 2018 and opened the fifth annual Algeria-U.S. Counterterrorism Dialogue with Foreign Minister Abdelkader Messahel.
+Secretary of State Michael R. Pomepo opened the third iteration of the U.S.-Algeria Strategic Dialogue with former Foreign Minister Abdelkader Messahel in January 2019.